gravity-api/gravity-actions/docs/pages/ExtractFromDomSamplesExtractions.md

 var courseEntryActions = new[]
 {
-    new ActionRule { Action = PluginsList.NavigateBack }
+    new ActionRule { Action = GravityPlugin.NavigateBack }
 };
 var courseEntry = new ContentEntry
 {